Jekotia/saturn/README.md

 In order to deploy this node on TrueNAS, the contents of `compose.yaml` must be copy-pasted into the Custom App YAML UI.
 After doing so, the network `bootstrap_proxy_private` must be manually created from the shell as TrueNAS will prefix the network name with `ix-`, breaking this particular consistency across nodes that is utilised to simplify moving services.
 The command to do so is `docker network create -d bridge --scope local bootstrap_proxy_private`.

 If deploying outside of TrueNAS, this stack can be deployed using Docker Compose, and no additional steps are necessary.

+# Deploying Stacks from Komodo
+The following stacks have additional requirements, and should be read prior to deploying the stack for the first time.
+- core-enceladus
+    - Under `/mnt/storage/application_data/traefik/app` you much touch (create empty files) `traefik.log` and `acme/acme.json`, and set `acme/acme.json` permissions to 600.
+The commands for this are:
+        - `mkdir acme`
+        - `touch acme/acme.json traefik.log`
+        - `chmod 600 $USERDIR/docker/traefik/acme/acme.json`

 # Limitations
 - As of writing, Komodo does not support "default-to-a-predetermined-value-if-undefined" behaviour for variables, unlike Docker Compose.
 This means that, in a Komodo stacks' Environment section, I will not be defining variables I do not use.
 Instead, they will be commented out so that it's clear what changes can be made purely from the environment file.